 Potential clients often approach me about their existing ISA investments with comments along the lines of; "My ISA portfolio is underperforming I would like to transfer it to another one" it's a loaded question and one that I'm sure I could acquire loads of new clients from if I just replied "OK"

-In the event that I find the ISA fund or Portfolio hasn't actually underperformed in comparison to its peers we will look at the costs of the fund to establish if the cost of holding the fund is the reason that you feel your ISA has underperformed!
-Then it's important that we assess whether the funds just aren't the right type for you, are they more volatile than you can stand etc.
+If I find the ISA fund or Portfolio hasn't underperformed in comparison to its peers we will look at the costs of the fund to establish if the cost of holding the fund is the reason that you feel your ISA has underperformed!
+Then we must assess whether the funds just aren't the right type for you, are they more volatile than you can stand etc.

 If you feel your ISA is underperforming I'd be happy to review it for you please just get in touch.

 As always when discussing investments there are a couple of things I must point out that past performance is not necessarily a guide to future performance and the value of investments can go up as well as down and an investor may not get back all of the capital invested.